NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 This project initially brought the steepest learning curve on my Code Institute coding journey.
 The whole new world of models, views and templates seemed to bring with it a whole new level of confusion!
 Taking the time to go over the detailed content material available repeatedly in small iterations has resulted in the project that can be seen here.
 A massive thank you to my legend of a mentor who not only gave invaluable advice but allowed me to push myself further to refine my work, and as an individual.

-Returning to work on the project after completing a more complex e-commerce project allowed me to return with a more refined knowledge base and skillset, which allowed me to refactor and refine a few aspects of this project; the thought process naturally developed on how if I was to start the project again how I could do things different.
+Returning to work on this project after completing a more complex e-commerce project allowed me to approach with a more refined knowledge base and skillset, which allowed me to refactor and refine a few aspects; the thought process naturally developed on how things could be done differently if the project was to be done again.

 The main take away point from this project has been around the value of using agile methodology and tools to manage the project through to completion.
-This was implemented in my final e-commerce project at Code Institute using prioritisation and using the project board to list everything allowing me to focus on the task at hand.
+This was implemented in my final e-commerce project at Code Institute using prioritisation and using the project board as a go to for everything, listing everything allowing me to focus on the task at hand.

 [Back to Contents.](#table-of-contents)